 This type of traffic can be difficult to detect and block, as it often mimics legitimate human activity.

-In some cases, machine-generated traffic may be used to scrape content from a website or to launch cyberattacks such as Distributed Denial Of Service (DDoS).
+In some cases, this practice may be used to scrape content from a website or to launch cyberattacks such as Distributed Denial Of Service (DDoS).

-It is important to monitor your website for suspicious activity that could indicate the presence of machine-generated traffic.
+So, it is important to monitor your website for suspicious activity that could indicate this kind of issue.

-You can use tools such as web analytics, firewall logs, and network monitoring software to detect and block malicious bots.
+To avoid it, you can use tools such as Google Analytics, firewall logs, and network monitoring software to detect and block malicious bots.

-Google’s Search Essentials prohibits this practice, as it can lead to inaccurate metrics relating to user engagement and can also negatively impact search results.
+Google’s Search Essentials is against this practice, as it can lead to inaccurate metrics relating to user engagement and can also negatively impact search results.